Picture Tubes | Part 2carole asselin

 Continuous Placement of Picture Tubes in a Series

 By placing tubes from a series in a row or along a specific path, you can get some really neat effects.
-Here is sample of a picture tube that comes with PSP.
+Here is sample of a picture tube that comes with PaintShop Pro.
 Just hand draw where you want the stitching to be and you automatically get the thread where you want.
 Use the Vector Tube and you can get something around a specific shape, just like I did below.

 Remember the rope tube from my last post about picture tubes?
 When placing picture tubes based on where you place the cursor, you can use it in just about any shape and for any length you need.
 Create loops, attach elements, interlace them, etc. Here is a fun way to weave that same rope tube: